Tank Recovery Vehicles

 TRV

 This T2 was photographed at the Hampton Roads Port of Embarkation in Virginia on February 28, 1943.
-By our production theory, this would have been the 41st of the T2s converted from used M3s, and would have been accepted in January, 1943.
+By our production theory, this would have been the 41st of the T2s converted from used M3s and would have been accepted in January 1943.
 Note that unlike the previous example, USA 40103693 has spare track links affixed to the rear of the stowage boxes.
-The initials "C.T.D." that can be seen stenciled on stand for "Chester Tank Depot."
+The U-shaped fittings (arrow) affixed to the front and rear bogies were used to secure the vehicle to a rail car in the manner shown here.
+These are seen in a number of photos of early Shermans overseas.
+The initials "C.T.D." are stenciled on in a dark color by the side door.
+They stand for "Chester Tank Depot."
 Three Tank Depots, one on the East Coast, one in the Midwest and one on the West Coast, were established to process, modify and seal military equipment for overseas shipment.
-Chester was the East Coast Depot, and was within walking distance of the Baldwin plant in Eddystone, Pennsylvania.
-In the campaigns in North Africa, both the British and US noted an urgent need for purpose built armored vehicles for the recovery of tanks.
+Chester was the East Coast Depot and was within walking distance of the Baldwin plant in Eddystone, Pennsylvania.
+In the campaigns in North Africa, both the British and US noted an urgent need for purpose built, full track armored vehicles for the recovery of tanks.
 As they became available, the US shipped T2s to Northwest Africa, and they began to arrive in the Spring of 1943.
-A report from the Services of Supply dated February 13, 1943 states that the first 9 units were "shipped to North Africa; three (3) to each of the three (3) Tank Destroyer Battalions."
+A report from the Services of Supply dated 13 February 1943 states that the first 9 units were "shipped to North Africa; three (3) to each of the three (3) Tank Destroyer Battalions."
 It is thought that these may have been some of the first diesel T2s, specifically intended to support TD Battalions equipped with diesel engined M10s.
 The report notes that a further 95 T2s had been shipped or were scheduled for subsequent shipments to Northwest Africa.

 TRV

 Above shows USA 40103727 awaiting processing for issue at a vehicle dump in Oran, Algeria.
-By our count, this would have been the second gas powered T2 accepted in March, 1943.
+By our count, this would have been the second gas powered T2 accepted in March 1943.
 This photo is dated May 11, 1943, 2 days before the final Axis capitulation in North Africa.
-It is thought that the first "combat" deployment of the T2, may have occurred in late March when a small number served in support of the 1st Armored Division's "Benson Force" during the battles around El Guettar.
-One such unit, with the initial shovel stowage, can be seen at this link.
 Note that 40103727 has a vertical upper rear hull plate (arrow) typical of M3 series tanks with gasoline powered radial engines.
-The same plates on diesel engine M3s were mounted on an angle, and extended down much further.
-Primary access for the 6 man crew was through a door retrofitted in the 75mm gun's sponson.
+The same plates on diesel engine M3s were mounted on an angle and extended down much further.
+Primary access for the 6-man crew was through a door retrofitted in the 75mm gun's sponson.
 It can be seen that the door's dummy 75mm was somewhat flimsy, and easily damaged.
 Baldwin was required to retrofit sand shields to the T2 conversions.
 They were fashioned in the same pattern as the ones installed on most of their Grants.
 The Technical Manual advised..."Sand guards are provided for use on the vehicle on desert or other dusty or sandy terrain.
 Sand guards should be removed when the vehicle is operated in wooded territory.
-Otherwise guards will become badly bent and damaged."
+Otherwise, guards will become badly bent and damaged."

 TRV